Following are highlights from the panel discussion:

 NetHope brings its more than 60 non-profit member organizations together with its partner companies to leverage technology and share best practices in the joint mission to solve many of today’s global challenges.

-Earlier this year, HSO and Microsoft participated in a panel discussion with Children International at the NetHope Global Summit in a session entitled, Playing to Our Strengths: How the Right Technology Partnership is Helping Children International.
+In 2022, HSO and Microsoft participated in a panel discussion with Children International at the NetHope Global Summit in a session entitled, Playing to Our Strengths: How the Right Technology Partnership is Helping Children International.

 The session’s focus was to provide examples of how NetHope technology partners work in close collaboration with NetHope members like Children International to help them make a positive impact through these partnerships.